zammad/zammad-org/src/en/reference/docker-env-vars.md

 : The database user for Zammad.

 `POSTGRESQL_PASS` <Badge type="info" text="zammad"/>
-: The password of Zammads database user.
+: The password of Zammad's database user.

 `POSTGRESQL_DB` <Badge type="info" text="zammad_production"/>
-: Zammads database to use.
+: Zammad's database to use.

 `POSTGRESQL_OPTIONS` <Badge type="info" text="?pool=50"/>
 : Additional postgresql parameters to be appended to the database URI.